Choosing a tennis racquet

 With tennis racquets coming in an array of weights, sizes, styles and prices, you’re guaranteed to find one that suits your standard and physical capabilities.

 Depending on your gender and age, the ideal weight of racquets for beginners will differ.
-Women and older players should aim to select a lighter racquet between 150 and 180 grams, while men should look at racquets weighing between 170 and 200 grams.
+Beginner players should aim to select a lighter racquet less than 285 grams.

 Regardless of weight, all beginners should seek racquets with relatively large head-sizes with a big sweet spot – this will provide a greater margin for error.